taisiat/bouncy-bee/README.md

   }
 ```

-Each time the game steps forward, the `Game` class checks if the bee is launched or not, and only draws the direction set arrow and speed slider if the bee is still pre-launch.
-This makes for a cleaner interface once the bee is in flight.
+Each time the game steps forward, the `Game` class checks if the bee is launched or not, and stops drawing the slider and arrow if the bee is no longer in cannon launch mode.
+This makes for a cleaner interface that shows these visuals only when they are relevant.

+#### Other Features

+Take a look at the source files for implementation of other notable features:

+- Bee acceleration and deceleration mechanics, including how bee speed triggers beehive sparkles and how top speed is capped.
+See `Bee` class.
+- Bee and wasp sprite sheet parsing, both with traditional one-image sprite sheets and multi-file sprite frames.
+See `Bee` and `Wasp` classes.
+- Bounce mechanics.
+See `util.js`.
+- requestAnimationFrame with time deltas for consistent game speed.
+See `GameView` and `MovingObject` game classes.
+- Gameboard setup with randomized yet fenced positions for wasps, flowers, and speed strips.
+See `Game` class.
+- Customized win/lose screens with changing messages based on game outcomes.
+See `GameView` class.

 ### Future Features